isomerpages/moe-tjc-ecg/_programmes/Temasek Internship Programme.md

 and industry.
 Students in this programme will better understand the real demands of embarking on a career in their preferred vocation as well as learn the ropes of leadership.</p>
+<p>The Temasek Internship Programme (TIP) will run in the period of June
+every year.</p>
+<p>Students will also have the opportunity for the Temasek Internship (TIP)
+Lite Programme, which will run in the period of November every year.
+In this TIP Lite, students will go on learning journeys and visits to different companies in different industries to have a better sense of what working in that particular industry is like</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/EmbeddedImage.png">